Are you looking for a new, exciting and varied career, where no two days are the same? If so, then the role of a Police Officer could be for you!

 - All Test results are provided instantly online.

-- You will be required to attend the National Day 1 Assessment Centre.
+- You will be required to attend a SEARCH Assessment Centre in Bocum Park, Bridgend.

-- Further to your Day 1 Assessment Centre, there are various in force stages you will also be required to successfully complete:
+- Further to your SEARCH Assessment Centre, there are various in force stages you will also be required to successfully complete:

 - In force Interview